Atomus48/JumpInReplay/README.md

 3. go to the plugins tab and select JumpInReplay
 4. press the apply standard bindings button
 5. press the convert Replay button
-6. wait untill the replay is finished
+6. wait until the replay is finished
-7. a private match will automaticly be started and your team will be automaticly be selected
+7. a private match will automatically be started and your team will be automatically be selected
 8. the JumpInReplay will start and replay the Replay
 9. you can now take control by pressing the button that is bound to JumpIn (Back/Select/V)
 10. by pressing pause (LeftStickPress/B) you can reset the shot and pause the replay